-Research fellow (Addiction Studies), Clinical and Social Research team, Turning Point and Monash University
+Research Fellow, Clinical and Social Research Team, Turning Point and Monash University

 Tristan currently works on the Australian Research Council funded ‘Alcohol Consumption in Crisis’ project team where he explores the role of crises in (re)shaping how alcohol is consumed, experienced, and governed.
 His research draws on qualitative methods to map these transformations and their connections with gender, social media, and digital technologies.

 Tristan also contributes to Monash University’s Graduate Program of Addictive Behaviours and evaluations of harm reduction and drug treatment initiatives.
 His research and teaching are informed by social theory and emphasise the social, cultural, and political dimensions of alcohol and other drug consumption and service delivery.

 Tristan is a qualitative social researcher, with a background in public health, alcohol and other drugs, and health promotion.
 His research is concerned with everyday experiences of alcohol and other drug consumption and care, with a particular focus on issues of gender, wellbeing, and equity.

 Tristan’s empirical investigations are theoretically driven and have encompassed drug consumption room interventions, masculinity and men’s drinking, and digital drug practices.
 In each instance, Tristan adopts an applied research approach – by combining critical theory and qualitative methods, he seeks to encourage more productive and ethical ways of understanding, researching, and governing drug problems.